-PRESENTING a LOVELY 19C Irish Chippendale Style Foot Stool.
+PRESENTING a LOVELY Early 19C Irish Georgian Foot Rest or Stool.

 Made in Ireland in the Chippendale Style, of Mahogany, circa 1800-20, but repaired in the early 20th Century and re-upholstered in the late 20th Century.

 It has the classically Irish Georgian Scallop Shell on each knee with turned and decorated acanthus ball feet.

 Beautiful original patina to the wood through age and beautiful detail to the carving.
 Wooden peg construction to the legs but more recent support wedges with flat head screws from the early 20C.

 The more recent red leather upholstery is affixed with nails underneath and fresh banding supports and upholstery nails on the sides at the legs.

 Irish furniture can be recognised by certain features, which differentiate it from its European counterparts.
 The Irish style of furniture is said to have been lagging behind in fashion compared to English equivalent by a number of years, in both its design and manner by which the furniture was manufactured.
 A defining feature of the mid-eighteenth-century furniture is the carving on different parts of the furniture such as the aprons, blanket chests, bottle-stands and such objects.
 The carvings included foliated details, baskets of flowers and scallop shells, which are some of the most prominent carvings that are represented on Irish furniture at this time.
 A few of the Irish makers of these objects were James Hicks, Arthur Jones, William Moore, Mack & Gibton and Robert Strahan.
 All though individuals would have been the most prominent at the time of the 18th century and early 19th century but there are any other cabinet makers as well.